If you surrendered to the air, you could ride it. - Toni Morrison

 - Capsular contracture

 Be sure to follow all of the instructions I give you, both before and after surgery.
-This will help further minimize the risks associated with your breast enhancement.
+This will help further minimize the risks associated with your breast enhancement and reduce the chances of a revision breast surgery and breast implant replacement surgery.